foodiemee/foodiemee.github.io/_posts/2019-09-19-Python-Oop.md

 messages; another way of saying this is that methods give objects of a class behavior.

- {% include MyNote.html note_type="info" span_note="Info: " text="In Python, as elsewhere, methods are functions defined inside class definitions—
-even though they may be called through an object (an “instance method”)." %}
+{% include MyNote.html note_type="info" span_note="Info: " text="In Python, as elsewhere, methods are functions defined inside class definitions-even though they may be called through an object (an “instance method”)." %}

 Python supports following types of methods
 1. Regular Methods